-2020 No. 2019 No.
+2021 2020

-The number of key management personnel including the Accounting Officer was:
+The number of key management personnel including the Accounting No. No.

-Officer was.
-5 6
+Officer was: 8 5

 The number of key management personnel and other staff who received annual emoluments, excluding pension contributions and employer's national insurance but including benefits in kind, in the following ranges;